WhiteMemory99/telecharm-userbot/README.md

 docker run -it -v pyrogram_sessions:/code/app/files --name telecharm-bot telecharm-image
 ```

-3. Enter your number, code for login from telegram app/SMS and 2FA password (if you have)
+3. Enter your number, auth code from Telegram and 2FA password, if you have one.
-4. Exit from interactive mode with Ctrl + C (or other keyboard combination depends on your system)
+4. Exit the interactive mode with **Ctrl+C** or any other combination, depends on your system.
-5. Start the bot with command
+5. Run the userbot with docker.
 ```cmd
 docker start telecharm-bot
 ```